-Steph has been working with adopted dogs (and now dogs straight from breeders) for the last 12 years and is studying for certification with the Academy for Dog Trainers.
+Steph has been working with adopted dogs (and now dogs straight from breeders) since 2010 and is studying for certification with the Academy for Dog Trainers.
 Her experience from the ultra scared to the highly dangerous to the silly, young and old, has given her a look into the wide world of dog behavior, training, and management.
 Good Sit is part of a larger network of trusted, experienced dog trainers in the San Francisco and San Jose Bay Area that have the best at heart for your dogs.
 From bite cases to puppy manners to teaching dogs how to dog, we got ya.

 We specialize in traditionally guarding and bully breeds while serving all good boys and girls, all breeds and backgrounds.
 With said experience, we especially enjoy working on reactivity, aggression, and fear-based behavior utilizing force-free techniques (yes, you read that right) and watch the dogs bloom into happier, less stressed individuals that help your family.